 Courses that you can take at Partner Institutes (except the Open University of Japan) must be ones that can be beneficial for your research and that do not cover topics in the courses offered at JAIST.
 See the Appendix Table below.
-During your enrollment at JAIST, you can take up to five courses (10 credits) including the credits recognized at the section 7.
+During your enrollment at JAIST, you can take up to five courses, a maximum of10 credits including the credits recognized at the section 7.